With its World Heritage architecture, rich history and delicious cuisine, Lisbon city breaks have always been popular with us Brits.

-Lisbon holidays offer the added bonus of golden Atlantic sands and quiet countryside within reach of the city, not to mention the promise of up to 300 sunshine days a year… Is Lisbon worth visiting?
+Lisbon holidays offer golden Atlantic sands and quiet countryside within easy reach of Portugal’s capital.
+Lisbon also promises up to 300 sunshine days a year… So is it worth visiting?

-Lisbon is famously surrounded by seven hills, but you don’t have to be super-fit to explore.
+Lisbon is famously surrounded by seven hills, but you don’t have to be super-fit to explore the city.
 The city centre itself is level and easily walkable.
-In fact, the culture is part of what makes Lisbon walkable, with the historic trams that let you travel like a local.
+Lisbon’s walkability is enhanced by its vibrant culture and iconic trams, giving locals and visitors alike an authentic travel experience.

 Eventually you’ll want to head uphill, so thankfully this welcoming city has funiculars and elevators to whisk you seamlessly upwards.

-If you’ve a head for heights, I also recommend taking the short spiral staircase to the roof of the elevator, 45 metres above street level, for circular views over the rooftops to the river Tagus.
+If you enjoy heights, tackle the spiral staircase to the elevator roof, 45 metres above street level.
+Enjoy circular views of the rooftops and the river Tagus.

 Is Lisbon walkable?